jerryz920/SAFE-latte/safe-apps/cloud-attestation/latte.md

 postTrustedEndorser bob bob attester
 ```

+### Config properties

-### One can  endorse properties of configurations in Latte.
+One can  endorse properties of configurations in Latte.
 Latte provides
 three predicates to deal with config properties: Qualifier,
 required, and prohibited.
 The following endorses VM images and container
 configurations.